How To Use Windows Performance Toolkit to Troubleshoot a Hight Antivirus Activity

 The Readying Process is the Process that makes the New Process (in our case SavService.exe) Ready to execute in the CPU.
 In simple words, the Readying Process tells the New Process: Hi, I finished running, and it’s your turn to run in the CPU.

-The Waits columns, informs us about the total time the New Process (Sophos AV) spent waiting on the Readying process to finish executing in the CPU, to get a chance to execute in turn.
+The Waits columns inform us about the total time the New Process (Sophos AV) spent waiting for the Readying process to finish executing in the CPU so that it can execute in turn.

-So finding the Readying process with the high waits time will probably reveal to us the culprit.
+So, finding the Readying process with the high wait time will probably reveal to us the culprit.

 WPA_Sophos_Waits_01.PNG

-There are many threads running in the Savservice.exe process context.
-I’ll expand, the first ones and check for the readying process with the highest waits time.
+Many threads are running in the Savservice.exe process context.
+I’ll expand on the first ones and check for the readying process with the highest wait time.

 WPA_Sophos_Waits_02

-One process appears with a high wait time.
+One process appears to have a high wait time.
 It’s CompatTelRunner.exe process…

-The Sophos Antivirus Thread 4412, waits for a total of 28 s, on CompatTelRunner.exe Threads to finish running to get in the CPU to run code.
+The Sophos Antivirus Thread 4412 waits for a total of 28 seconds for CompatTelRunner.exe Threads to finish running so it can get into the CPU to run code.

 So there is a big chance that the CompatTelRunner process is causing all this Antivirus activity.